Alejogb1/job-board/blog-data/how-can-i-extract-key-value-pairs-from-complex-json-objects-using-jq-and-map.md

 id: "how-can-i-extract-key-value-pairs-from-complex-json-objects-using-jq-and-map"
 ---

-Let's tackle this, shall we?
+, shall we?
 I've certainly spent my fair share of evenings navigating deeply nested json structures, so I can relate to the need for precision when pulling out specific data points.
 Using `jq` alongside `map` is an effective way to achieve that, and it’s something that’s saved me countless hours over the years.
-I remember one project where we were receiving real-time sensor data streams encoded in json, and the structure was… well, let's just say *unconventional*. `jq` became my close companion then.
+I remember one project where we were receiving real-time sensor data streams encoded in json, and the structure was… well, let's just say _unconventional_. `jq` became my close companion then.

 The crux of the matter lies in understanding how `jq` operates as a filter and how `map` enables us to apply transformations across arrays.
-You’re essentially crafting a mini-program to describe *what* data you want, rather than *how* to find it.
+You’re essentially crafting a mini-program to describe _what_ data you want, rather than _how_ to find it.
 It’s a declarative approach, which makes it very powerful for json processing.

 At its heart, `jq` treats everything as a filter.
 A simple `.` means "the current input."
 You can then chain filters using `|` (the pipe), allowing you to funnel your data through a series of transformations.
 The `map` function, when applied to an array, takes a filter and applies it to every element within that array, constructing a new array from the results.